Anytime-valid simultaneous lower confidence bounds for the true discovery proportion

 This approach requires testing up to $2^m-1$ hypotheses.
-When the local tests are based on p-values, \citet{Goeman2019} propose a shortcut which reduces the number of hypotheses that need to be tested explicitly.
+When the utilized local tests are based on p-values, \citet{Goeman2019} propose a computational shortcut which reduces the number of hypotheses that need to be tested explicitly.

 This procedure to compute simultaneous upper confidence bounds for $\tau(R)$ has been extended in recent years, using for example sum tests \citep{Vesely2023} or permutation tests \citep{Hemerik2019} as local level-$\alpha$ tests.
 The approach has also been adapted to different settings, such as knock-offs \citep{Li2024}. \citet{VovkWang2023} extend the approach by \cite{Goeman2011} to e-values, which are discussed in the following.